Careers360 Logo

 NCERT Exemplar Class 12 Solutions

-For better NEET preparation, students can explore some extra topics beyond NCERT.
+For better NEET preparation, students can explore some extra topics beyond the NCERT.
 The table below lists key areas to focus on.
+Along with this, students can refer to the Human Health and Disease Class 12 NCERT Solutions to avoid confusion.

-The class 12 chapter Human Health and Disease explains different diseases, such as bacterial, viral, protozoal, and fungal.
+The Human Health and Disease Class 12 NCERT Solutions explains different diseases, such as bacterial, viral, protozoal, and fungal.
 A few of them are malaria, pneumonia, amoebiasis, typhoid, dengue, and HIV/AIDS.

 The immune system makes white blood cells and antibodies to fight and kill dangerous microorganisms.
 It also contains memory cells that enable it to recognise and combat the same infection if it re-enters the body.